indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 In my last [posting]({{ site.baseurl }}/anatomy-of-a-bug/), I wrote about a [_Zuul_](https://github.com/Netflix/zuul/wiki) service becoming unresponsive due to the death of a Log4J thread.
-Here, I will continue our discussion and try to arrive at a resolution to prevent the reoccurence of the bug in the future.
+Here, I will continue our discussion and try to arrive at a resolution to prevent the reoccurrence of the bug in the future.

 ### Bug Reproduction